 For U.S. aluminum buyers, the all-in aluminum price consists of the aluminum price plus regional aluminum premiums.
 The premium is a surcharge that consumers must pay on top of prevailing prices in order to take immediate delivery of the metal from warehouses.

 Not only the price of aluminum has risen, but premiums also picked up last month, trading now at $0.09/pound.
-The U.S. has also experienced a sharp contraction in aluminum smelting capacity over the past year.
+Aluminum smelting capacity has dropped in the U.S. over the past year, according to Home.
 This has created a case of supply shortfall within the U.S., which now depends on aluminum imports to satisfy its rising domestic demand.

 The fight against imports is getting more serious and this is something that could support domestic aluminum premiums.
 Recently, the U.S. launched a formal complaint against the Chinese government with the World Trade Organization over subsidies it says Beijing provides to the country’s vast aluminum industry.